Skip to main content

 • Café grade: 175-185°F (can handle slightly higher heat)

 • No thermometer?
-Boil water, then let it sit for 2-3 minutes
+We boil water, then let it sit for 2-3 minutes

 Step 4: Whisk to Perfection

-Hold the chasen like a pencil and whisk vigorously in an "M" or "W" motion.
-The key is speed and the right angle—keep the whisk upright and move from the wrist, not the arm.
+We hold the chasen like a pencil and whisk vigorously in an "M" or "W" motion.
+The key is speed and the right angle—we keep the whisk upright and move from the wrist, not the arm.

-Speed matters: You should make 80-100 rapid strokes.
-Count if you need to—most beginners whisk too slowly.
+Speed matters: We aim for 80-100 rapid strokes.
+Count if you need to—most beginners whisk too slowly, as we learned firsthand!

 Step 5: Finish with Grace